lorin/resilience-engineering/README.md

 ## Other interesting links

-If you're not sure what to read first, check out:

-* [www.learningfromincidents.io](http://www.learningfromincidents.io) is the Learning From Incidents in Software community site.
+[resilienceinsoftware.org](https://resilienceinsoftware.org) is the Resilience in Software Foundation, a community of software people who are interested in resilience engineering.
-* [Resilience engineering: Where do I start?](intro.md) for which foundational papers to start with

 For a collection of talks, check out the [Resilience Engineering, Cognitive Systems Engineering, and Human Factors Concepts in Software